adayhernan/CLineTester/README.md

 Scripts for testing that a Cline works or not.
 Currently in Java, C# and Python.

-I made them as some people host testing cline websites and reject to share their source code.
+I made them as some people host line-testing websites and reject to share their source code.
-With this scripts you can program your own testing website/software and be sure that nobody is stealing your lines :)
+With those scripts you can program your own testing website/software and be sure that nobody steals your lines :)

 If you need more info, here are some links that helped me to do it: